Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Static forms are a thing of the past.
 Today, it’s all about dynamically updating the form with the right properties and values for this user, this time, this place.
 Let’s talk about what’s possible in this vein for Salesforce’s form-building tools.

-Visibility can be dynamically controlled in all three tools.
-Both Dynamic Forms and Flow Builder address this with Component Visibility features.
+Visibility: Visibility can be dynamically controlled in all form building tools.
+Dynamic Forms, Flow Builder, and OmniStudio address this with Component Visibility features.
 With this, you can declaratively show or hide fields based on other values on the form or whether the user is on a mobile device or not.

 If you need to dynamically control any other properties, such as whether a field is required or read-only, your best bet in the short term is LWC, where you have full control.
 That’s especially true if you have bespoke requirements for how to handle onblur or onclick.